Conscious sedation for surgical proceduresAnesthesia - conscious

 A nurse, doctor, or dentist, will give you conscious sedation in the hospital or outpatient clinic.
 Most of the time, it will not be an anesthesiologist.
 The medicine will wear off quickly, so it is used for short, uncomplicated procedures.

 Your breathing will slow down, and your blood pressure may drop a little.
-Your nurse or doctor will monitor you every 3 - 5 minutes during your procedure to make sure you are okay.
+Your health care provider will monitor you every during your procedure to make sure you are OK.
 This person will stay with you at all times during the procedure.

 You may fall asleep, but you will wake up easily to respond to people in the room.
 You may be able to respond to verbal cues.
 After conscious sedation, you may feel drowsy and not remember much about your procedure.